MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-investigate-predefined-policies.md

 Review all activities performed by the app, scopes granted to the app and user activity associated with the app.

-- **TP**: Apply this recommended action if you have confirmed that the updates to app certificates or secrets as well as other app activities have been highly irregular or potentially malicious.
+- **TP**: Apply this recommended action if you have confirmed that the updates to app certificates or secrets and other app activities have been highly irregular or potentially malicious.

   **Recommended action**: Temporarily disable the app, reset the password and then re-enable the app.